tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * The non-correlated and Sharpe ratio optimized portfolio performs the best of the four portfolios, consistently achieving higher returns with minimized volatility.

-    * The non-correlated (diversified) portfolio performs the second worst of the four portfolios; it manages to minimize volatility, but at the expense of higher returns.
+  * The non-correlated (diversified) portfolio performs the second-worst of the four portfolios; it manages to minimize volatility but at the expense of higher returns.

-  * The original, unoptimized portfolio performs the second best of the four portfolios; it achieves higher returns but at the expense of more volatility.
+  * The original, unoptimized portfolio performs the second-best of the four portfolios; it achieves higher returns but at the expense of more volatility.
 Returns increased more quickly, but also fell more quickly—notice the dip in early 2019.

   * The risk-optimized portfolio performs the worst of the four portfolios, achieving minimal volatility but at the expense of returns.

   ![part-2-overlay](Images/part-2-overlay.png)

-Ask if there are any questions before moving on.

-### 18. Instructor Do: Decompress (5 min)

-Spend this time letting students share their thoughts about this class, and also offer some encouraging words to boost motivation.

-Start by giving students positive feedback.

-* Students have come a long way in this Pandas unit!

-* Not only have they learned how to use the Pandas library, but they have begun to perform analysis and apply investment strategies like professional investors.

-Survey the class to get a sense of how they are feeling at this point in the unit and course overall.
-Are there any concepts that are still giving them trouble?
-Students should feel challenged but not lost.

-Ask students questions such as the following:

-* What activity was the most enjoyable to complete?
-The most fulfilling?

-* What activity was the most stressful or difficult?
-Why?

-* Did today's lesson flow well and make sense?

 Remind students that mastery doesn't happen in a day.
 Practice makes perfect!

+Answer any questions before ending the class.

 ---